-In order to demonstrate the specificity of the approach we repeated an identical analysis but changed the period of the contrast c(t) from 20 scans to 16 scans.
+To demonstrate the specificity of the approach, we repeated an identical analysis but changed the period of the contrast c(t) from 20 scans to 16 scans.
 This simple manipulation eliminated all the significant voxels.
-In fact the highest value of $\zeta(0)$ was only 2.719.
-The results of this analysis are shown in figure 5 using the same format as figures 1 and 3.
+In fact, the highest value of $\zeta(0)$ was only 2.719.
+The results of this analysis are shown in Figure 5 using the same format as in Figures 1 and 3.